megphillips91/charter-boat-bookings-dep/readme.txt

 <details>
    <summary>Are charters products available each day?</summary>
    <p>In short, yes.
 Charter Boat Bookings is based on the most common business model which is fishing or sailing any day that a customer wants to go out and the weather is good.
 So we’ve designed the settings to be as few and simple as they can be to meet that business model.
 When you create a charter booking product, it becomes available for booking every day.</p>
-   <p>If you are running a business and rely on the charter income, you probably need to upgrade to the Owner Operator Version of Charter Boat Bookings which includes the option to be open on some days and closed on others.
-In the Premium Owner Operator Version, navigate to WooCommerce->settings->product-> Charter Bookings and set the days you are open.</p>
+   <p>If you are running a business and rely on the charter income, you probably need to upgrade to Charter Bookings Pro which includes the option to be open on some days and closed on others.
+In the Pro Version, navigate to WooCommerce->settings->product-> Charter Bookings and set the days you are open.</p>
 </details>
 <details>
    <summary>Why do I need more than one charter product?</summary>